Asilisaurus: Spinal column

+Shoulder and forelimbs

-The scapula is long and narrow, expanded into a triangular structure at the tip and lacking any perforations on the acromion process.
-The glenoid is directed backwards, and overlies a strongly developed knob-like process on the coracoid.
-The shaft of the humerus is straight and only slightly twisted.
-Several aspects of the humerus, such as the small deltopectoral crest connected to the humeral head by a thick ridge, do not resemble the situation in dinosaurs.
+The scapula (shoulder blade) is long and narrow, expanded into a triangular structure at the tip and lacking any perforations on the acromion process.
+The glenoid (shoulder socket) is directed backwards, and overlies a strongly developed knob-like process on the coracoid (lower shoulder bone).
+The shaft of the humerus (upper arm) is straight and only slightly twisted.
+Several aspects of the humerus are unlike dinosaurs, such as a small deltopectoral crest connected to the humeral head by a thick ridge.
 Many of the joint surfaces at the shoulder and elbow are roughly textured and well-delineated.
 The radius is thin and simple, similar in shape to that of Herrerasaurus.
 However, it was also shorter than the humerus, only about 85% the length of that bone.
 The ulna is similar and has a large olecranon process and an autapomorphic broad groove running down along its outer edge.
 The hand is poorly known, but the best preserved metacarpal (probably a second metacarpal) is small, indicating that the hand was likely much shorter than the foot.